-Forecasts suggest the whole country will experience above average maximum temperatures over summer.
+The BoM’s ACCESS model forecasts suggest the whole country will experience above average maximum temperatures over the next three months.

-Minimum temperatures are also forecast to be average to above average, except for parts of coastal Western Australia where below average to average minimum temperatures are predicted.
+Minimum temperatures are also forecast to be average to above average over the next three months.

 Climate and Water Outlook Videos

-The Bureau of Meteorology releases fortnightly outlook videos that cover all of this information.
-The end of month video can be found below.
+The Bureau of Meteorology releases regular outlook videos, covering all this information.
+Watch the most recent video below.